 The Brooklin Spring Fair expanded to its current four day format in the early 1980s.
 It now includes a Midway, Demolition Derbies, a Truck and Tractor Pull and other entertainment.

-For the last 11 years the Fair has organized a fun, interactive Education Day for local Grade 3 students to learn about agriculture and conservation.
+In recent history the Fair has organized a fun, interactive Education Day for local Grade 3 students to learn about agriculture and conservation.

 Each year over 30,000 people enjoy the Fair.
 Our remarkable success and longevity can be attributed to the efforts and dedication of many volunteering individuals, community organizations and generous sponsors.